gmume/MENTORING3/readme.md

 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\14_MosquitoSwarm.mp4" type="video/mp4">
 </video>
-If you add a wooble factor as a behavior object, you get some kind of mosquito swarm above a lake.
+If you add a wobble factor as a behavior object, you get some kind of mosquito swarm above a lake.